Canada’s Indigenous women forcibly sterilized decades after other rich countries stopped | KRDO

 In a statement, the Canadian government told the AP it was aware of allegations that Indigenous women were forcibly sterilized and the matter is before the courts.

 It’s difficult to say how common sterilization — with or without consent — happens.
-Canada’s national health agency doesn’t routinely collect sterilization data, including the ethnicity of patients.
+Canada’s national health agency doesn’t routinely collect sterilization data, including the ethnicity of patients or under what conditions it happens.

 In 2019, Sylvia Tuckanow told the Senate committee investigating forced sterilizations about how she gave birth in a Saskatoon hospital in July 2001.
 She described being disoriented from medication and being tied to a bed as she cried.

 “I could smell something burning,” she said.
 “When the (doctor) was finished, he said, ‘There: tied, cut and burnt.
-Nothing will get through that,’” Tuckanow said, referring to her fallopian tubes.
-She said she hadn’t consented.
+Nothing will get through that,’” Tuckanow said, referring to her singed fallopian tubes.
+She said she hadn’t consented to the procedure.

+The Senate committee’s work was prompted by a previous 2016 investigation led by Sen. Boyer into about a dozen forced sterilizations of Indigenous women at a Saskatchewan hospital.

 In November, a report documented nearly two dozen forced sterilizations in Quebec from 1980 to 2019, including one woman who said her doctor told her after bladder surgery that he had removed her uterus at the same time — without her consent.